 Are you a sausage biscuit kinda person?
 My husband is and he has been spending too much $ on crappy breakfasts on-the-go yo’s!
 So I decided to curb that little extravagance plus provide him with a healthier version.
-Here’s a make ahead sausage biscuit that is better than the over-processed, over-priced fast food kind.
+Here are the steps to make your own homemade sausage biscuits that are better than McDonalds or the frozen ones sold at the grocer.

 Follow the egg preparation steps along with the recipe for buttermilk biscuits below!
 These are less than $1 buck each guys!
 Harder to believe, but out of 1 egg you get enough for 9 servings!
 Pretty sweet huh?
 Especially if you have lots of mouths to feed or you’re on a tight budget.